AdobeaNkuah/Sport-Chek-Web-Scraper/README.md

 This script is compatible with Python 3.0 and Windows.
 To run this script the following prerequisites must be met:

 ### Prerequisites
-An instillation of these Python packages:
+An instillation of the following Python packages:

 ```python
 pip install bs4